top of page

 By saving abandoned Draft Horses we are providing them a loving, humane environment free from pain and suffering as well as restoring their trust in humanity.

-Our orginization will do everything we can for the horses we rescue.
+Our organization will do everything we can for the horses we rescue.
 Most of the horses we have rescued have medical conditions and can not be re-homed.
 They will receive the best medical care and alternative treatments we can offer them with help from our amazing veterinarians.

 Our Mission

-To rescue, rehabilitate and rehome Draft horses.
+1. To rescue and rehabilitate Draft horses.

 Our Board of Directors loving each and everyone of these horses!